 Although it is not as frequently used as a landscaping bedding plant in mass plantings, New Guinea impatiens is actually better suited for this purpose than Elfin impatiens, which is the usual choice.
 This plant can thrive in a wider variety of settings than its Elfin cousin.

 In containers, New Guinea impatiens makes an excellent porch or deck plant.
-They are especially attractive when creatively combined with other colorful annual and perennial plants.
+They are especially attractive when creatively combined with other colorful annuals and perennial plants.

 It also makes a nice houseplant if you have a sunny south-facing window with lots of bright sunlight.
 Bringing your impatiens indoors during the wintertime is a great way to protect them, brighten up your home through the dreary winter months.